-PricewaterhouseCoopers Oy is owned by its shareholders employed by the company, i.e., Equity Partners.
-According to the Articles of Association, a majority of the votes carried by the shares of the company shall be held by auditors employed by the company or by audit firms, or by auditors or audit firms approved in countries within the European Economic Area ('EEA').
-At the end of the financial year, 30 June 2018, these owners held 73% of the votes attached to the company's shares.
+PricewaterhouseCoopers Oy is owned by its shareholders employed by the company, i.e., Equity Partners, either directly or through companies fully owned by them.
+According to the Articles of Association, a majority of the votes carried by the shares of the company is held by auditors employed by the company or by audit firms.

-Board of Directors as at 30 June 2018
+Board of Directors at 30 June 2019